OlivierLD/raspberry-coffee/ADC-benchmark/README.md

 - ADS1015 (12 bits) $ 9.95
 - ADS1115 (16 bits) $14.95

+The final goal will be to evaluate the orientation of a panel (like a solar panel), using a potentiometer like [this one](https://www.adafruit.com/product/562).

+This potentiometer rotates on a out 300&deg;.

+We will call the center (150&deg;) the zero.
+Thus, reading will got from -150&deg; to +150&deg;.

+Servos are _not_ an option here, as the panel we want to orient is too heavy.
+Stepper motors are required.

+We will need two potentiometers, one for the tilt (rotation on an horizontal axis), and another one for the azimuth (rotation on a vertical axis).

+A precision of one degree will happen to be sufficient in this case.

 ### MCP3008

 SPI, 8 channels of 10-bit analog input